 BC3 Technology Help Desk

-The BC3 Technology Help Desk will continue to provide phone, email and ticketing support for students and faculty prior to and throughout the fall 2020 semester.
+The BC3 Technology Help Desk will continue to provide phone, email and ticketing support for students and faculty prior to and throughout the spring 2021 semester.

 If at any time a technology need arises, students should contact the Technology Help Desk.
 Faculty should contact their academic dean to discuss options.

 View the TIPS pages for information aimed at assisting students and faculty with remote and online access and delivery.

 Heaton Family Learning Commons